 - 14.1.
 Pension: Pension provision is an important part of the remuneration package.
 All employees may join the local government pension scheme (or the Teachers Pension Scheme for relevant staff) and are enrolled automatically unless they wish to opt out.
 The scheme is a statutory scheme with contributions from employees and from employers.
-The current employer contribution rate for Reading Borough Council is 16.7%.
+The current employer contribution rate for Reading Borough Council is 16.7%1.
 This rate is reviewed and set every three years by the actuary.
 Reading Borough Council is part of the Berkshire scheme, administered by the Royal Borough of Maidenhead and Windsor.
-Neither the scheme nor the Council adopt different policies with regard to benefits for any category of employee: the same terms apply to the Managing Director, chief officers and other staff. - 14.2.
+Neither the scheme nor the Council adopt different policies with regard to benefits for any category of employee: the same terms apply to the Chief Executive, chief officers and other staff. - 14.2.
 Election / Returning Officer Fees: The Returning Officer is an officer of the Borough Council who is appointed under the Representation of the People Act 1983.
 Whilst appointed by the Borough Council, the role of the Returning Officer is one which involves and incurs personal responsibility and accountability and is statutorily separate from his/her duties as an employee of the Borough Council.
 As Returning Officer, he/she is paid a separate allowance for each election for which he/she is responsible. - 14.3.
 Separate fees will be paid to the Assistant Director of Legal and Democratic Services for undertaking Returning Officer duties which are not part of the post's substantive role.
 These fees will be paid in line with the amount recommended by the Government or Electoral Commission for Parliamentary and European elections and referendums, or as set out in the Council's budget estimates for local elections. - 14.4.
 The Returning Officer may appoint one or more Deputy Returning Officers, and pay a fee to them for undertaking the duties that the Returning Officer allocates to them. - 14.5.
 Market Supplements: The Council may pay a market supplement, in addition to base salary, in order to recruit or retain staff with special skills experience or knowledge.
-Market supplements are applied, reviewed and withdrawn in accordance with the Council's market supplement policy, which is published on the Council's website.
-The Head of Paid Service has delegated authority to determine posts for which salary supplements will be paid, and the amount and duration of the supplement, in consultation with the Assistant Director of HR and Organisational Development and the relevant Executive Director.